Semantics of Money

-Many times I hear some interesting phrases from folks, and while these expressions sound positive, if you look a little closer, they are actually fallacies.
+Many times I hear some interesting phrases from folks.
+While these expressions sound positive, if you look a little closer, they are actually fallacies.

 I just saved $10 by Not Buying Lunch